k1nho/next-ts-tailwind-boiler/README.md

 # Next, tailwind, and typescript

-Boilerplate setup for next, tailwind, and typescript project
+Boilerplate setup for next, tailwind, postgresql and typescript project